sourcegraph/sourcegraph-public-snapshot/internal/cmd/search-blitz/README.md

 Add the query to [`queries.txt`](https://github.com/sourcegraph/sourcegraph/blob/main/internal/cmd/search-blitz/queries.txt).

 For attribution search add a `.txt` file to the attribution directory.

+A custom set of queries can be provided at runtime by pointing to a query file with the `SEARCH_BLITZ_QUERY_FILE` env var.

 ## How to deploy